amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 ## Building an OAuth 2.0 integration

-Use OAuth 2.0 integration for secure access to Meraki resources, allowing applications to interact through a structured and secure authorization process.
+Use OAuth 2.0 integration for secure access to Meraki resources, allowing structured authorization to applications.

 You can build an OAuth intgration with these components:
 - **Application registry**: The platform where you register your application to get necessary credentials.